hrisheekesh1910/SuperStore_Sales_Analysis-PowerBi/README.md

    - Analyze sales performance across broad product categories like Furniture, Office Supplies, and Technology.
    - Understand the contribution of each category to total sales.

-### Objective:

-The Power BI dashboard aims to provide actionable insights to stakeholders, helping them make data-driven decisions to optimize sales strategies, improve customer satisfaction, and increase overall profitability.
-By visualizing the data effectively, the dashboard allows for easy identification of trends, opportunities, and areas that need attention.